Rivals ponder how to break Bayern Munich's grip on Bundesliga

 Watzke refuses to make any statements about Dortmund denying the Bavarians a ninth-straight Bundesliga title in 2020/21.

-The messages are similar from the camp of Champions League semi-finalists RB Leipzig, who finished third in the Bundesliga behind Bayern and runners-up Dortmund.
+The message was similarly bleak from Champions League semi-finalists RB Leipzig finished third in the Bundesliga behind Bayern and runners-up Dortmund.

 Bayern's impressive run is down to the irresistible form of stars like Thomas Mueller and Robert Lewandowski.

 Mueller managed a league-record 21 assists, making a mockery of Joachim Loew's decision to end his Germany career in March 2019.

 Lewandowski netted 55 goals in 47 games last season, leaving him as the top-scorer in both the Bundesliga, where he hit 34 goals, and the Champions League, where he scored 15 times in 10 games.

 However, to preserve the harmony in the dressing room, Flick and the club's bosses must quickly resolve the future of defender David Alaba and midfielder Thiago Alcantara.
 Both are stalling over signing contract extensions.

 "I don't know who is going to leave us and who is going to arrive again.
 It's not the best way to prepare," Flick has admitted.

 Alcantara has been heavily linked to a move to Premier League clubs Liverpool and Manchester United.